CDRH/data_african_poetics/readme.md

 Ask Karin if you do not have permission to spreadsheet/containing folder.

-Theree are currently HTML files not being used, until these are worked into the site run data type CSV
+There are currently HTML files not being used, until these are worked into the site run data type CSV

+`post -f csv`

 Text for searching featured poets is simply pasted into spreadsheet at this point, will eventually draw from html in source folder